aleen42/PersonalWiki/projectManagement/review/review.md

 - The project management plan and project funding requirements are inputs of the process of controlling costs.
 - The formulas for variances and indexes start with EV, the earned value.
 - Spreadsheets are a common tool for cost estimating, cost budgeting, and cost control.
-- The quality assurance process involves taking responsibility for quality throughout the project’s life cycle.
+- The quality assurance process involves taking responsibility for quality throughout the project's life cycle.
 - Project managers are ultimately responsible for quality management on their projects.
 - Products that are accepted by project stakeholders are considered to be validated(有效的) deliverables.
 - Using Six Sigma principles is an organization-wide commitment and all employees must embrace its principles.